-A: We will always communicate as partners, working hard to provide open, timely, respectful information and insight about your child and the school community.
+A: We will always communicate as partners, working hard to provide open, timely, and respectful information and insight about your child and the school community.

-- All communications are approached from a place of partnership in the best interests of our students.
+- All communications will be approached from a place of partnership in the best interests of our students.

-- We work diligently to communicate the beauty, nuance, and growth that transpire each day in the life of your child.
+- We will work diligently to communicate the beauty, nuance, and growth that transpire each day in the life of your child.
 Absent a daily diet of worksheets and grades to mark progress, we must rely on parent/guide communication to transmit evidence of growth gained through direct exploration with ideas, materials, research, the natural world, and creative means.

-- We offer numerous opportunities to support your own ongoing Montessori education, including observations in your child’s classroom and workshops focused on the structure, curriculum, and activity in the Montessori environment.
+- We will offer numerous opportunities to support your own ongoing Montessori education, including observations in your child’s classroom (ages 3 through 15) and workshops focused on the structure, curriculum, and activity in the Montessori environment.

 - We will listen when you speak and respond with respect, always communicating in a timely, professional, and confidential manner.

 - Should you have difficulty resolving any issue, our administrative staff will facilitate efforts to reach a solution.

-- We inform you consistently about school-wide events through Look Ahead and Connection emails, monthly newsletters, photo folders, and monthly individual updates, as well as our website, blog, and social media.
+- We will inform you consistently about school-wide events through Look Ahead and Connection emails, monthly newsletters, photo folders, and monthly individual updates, as well as our website, blog, and social media.

 Q: What can I expect of the school environment?

 A: We strive to ensure an environment that is physically and emotionally safe and supportive, as well as aesthetically beautiful.

-- We provide materials and activities in each classroom, which directly correspond to the developmental characteristics of your child.
+- We provide materials and activities in each classroom that directly correspond to the developmental characteristics of your child.
 The materials are challenging and inspiring and the learning environments are well tended to and inviting.